dmey/EnergyPlusFortran/README.md

 The instructions outlined above are for compiling EnergyPlus™ without the External Interface (`ExternalInterface.f90` was renamed `ExternalInterface.f90_off`).

-# EnergyPlusFortran reference documentation
+# EnergyPlusFortran Reference Documentation

-For the code browser please refer to the [EnergyPlusFortran reference documentation](https://dmey.github.io/EnergyPlusFortran).
+For browsing the entire EnergyPlusFortran code,please refer to the [EnergyPlusFortran reference documentation](https://dmey.github.io/EnergyPlusFortran-Reference).